JONSASSE/432-2018/projects/project2/APPROVED.md

 - Remember, the deadline for Project 2 Proposal Submission is **2018-04-17 at 5 PM**.
 - Submit your Project 2 Proposal [at this link](https://goo.gl/forms/Zfgnq5pyAAzAlmUm1).
-- *If you've been asked to do a revision*, edit your submission accordingly, again, by **2018-04-17 at 5 PM**.
+- *If you've been asked to do a revision*, edit your submission accordingly, by the deadline of **2018-04-17 at 5 PM**.

 ```
 Khaled Alayed